Take my money: Why you’re paying for free media willingly

 By many standards, 2017 was a dismal year for digital media.

 Once-buzzy publishers deflated.
 Hoax reports infected our searches and social feeds after tragedies.
 All those "fake news" stories about politics last year?
-Yeah, turned out to be worse than we imagined.
-And on YouTube, 2017 first brought ads next to repugnant videos, then the stuff of nightmares for our kids, and finally child exploitation wrapped up the year.
+Yeah, it turned out to be worse than we imagined.
+And on YouTube, 2017 first brought ads next to repugnant videos, then the stuff of nightmares for our kids, and finally, to wrap up the year, child exploitation.

-But the last year also marked a turning point.
-Many of you realized that free online media sometimes came with steep, hidden costs like your personal information -- so you opened your wallets.
-The trend underscores an underlying shift in our internet-connected society, one where consumers are more willing to subscribe for the media they love.
+But this year also marked a turning point.
+Many of you realized that free online media sometimes can come with steep, hidden costs like the exposure of your personal information -- so you opened your wallets.
+The trend underscores an underlying shift in our internet-connected society, in which consumers are more willing to subscribe for the media they love.

 There's a growing appreciation for services or publications that help cut through the noise.